 With CP, the problem with the brain will not get any worse as people get older.
 For example, someone who has CP that affects only the legs won't develop CP in the arms or have problems with speech later on.

-Although CP doesn't get progressively worse, how it affects a person's body can change as the person grows or develops.
+Although CP doesn't get worse over time, how it affects someone's body can change as the person grows or develops.
 For example, some teens with CP may develop dislocated hips (when the bones that meet at the hips move out of their normal position) or scoliosis (curvature of the spine).

 Because CP affects people differently, there are lots of ways to treat and manage it.
 Some teens have only mild problems with movement.
 Others need crutches or wheelchairs to get around.
 Doctors, parents, teachers, therapists, and the person with CP all work together to develop the best treatment plan.